Windows 10 Migration: It’s All About the Apps

 5. Pre-provision/Deploy

-I have already discussed the benefits of using an ESD tool such as ConfigMgr to deploy your applications and in my previous post, Windows 10 Migration: Best Practices for Making a User’s First Impression Great, I discuss the benefits of pre-provisioning and how Dell EMC can help you with our factory configuration services using either ConfigMgr or Workspace ONE.
+I have already discussed the benefits of using an ESD tool such as ConfigMgr to deploy your applications and in my previous post, Windows 10 Migration: Best Practices for Making a User’s First Impression Great, I discuss the benefits of pre-provisioning and how Dell can help you with our factory configuration services using either ConfigMgr or Workspace ONE.

 To recap, application deployment via a tool such as ConfigMgr or Workspace ONE gives you the ability to centrally control and manage your application estate, minimising application sprawl, whilst keeping things up to date to enhance your security posture.
 It also enables your users to install applications using an application store in similar fashion to the way they do on their mobile device.